Matteo Mandorlini: Brescia

 In June 2011, the last few days of 2010–11 financial year, he moved to Brescia in co-ownership deal.
 Parma signed Cristian Pedrinelli in exchange also in co-ownership deal.
 Both players 50% registration rights were valued €1.5 million.
 Mandorlini played 22 times in 2011–12 Serie B. In June 2012 Mandorlini left for Serie B newcomer Spezia along with Parma team-mate Raffaele Schiavi.
 On 31 January 2013 he was signed by Grosseto.
 However Grosseto still relegated to Lega Pro Prima Divisione.

 In June 2013 Parma gave up the remain 50% registration rights of Mandorlini to Brescia for free; Pedrinelli also moved to Parma outright for another €80,000.

 Pisa

 On 18 July 2014 he was signed by Serie C club Pisa.

 Pordenone

 On 22 August 2015 he was signed by Pordenone in a 2-year deal.

 Seregno

 On 2 September 2021, he joined Serie C club Seregno.

+Tre Fiori

+On 29 August 2026, Mandorlini signed for reigning Campionato Sammarinese di Calcio champions Tre Fiori FC on a free transfer.